 Use the links below to navigate quickly to specific questions you have, or read the whole guide.

 The term “Hanadama” was coined by the father of cultured pearls himself, Kokichi Mikimoto.
-He used this term to designate his finest pearls.
+He used this term to designate his finest, most beautiful pearls.

 Luster is the pearl attribute that quantifies the amount of, brightness of and sharpness of light being reflected from the surface or just under the surface of the pearl.
 Hanadama Akoya pearls should feature extremely sharp luster – light sources reflected on the surface of the pearl will be very sharp and crisp, with almost no satining or blurring around the edges.
 You’ll be able to see your detailed reflection smiling back at you when you examine the pearls.